Facial Skin Lesion Removal in London

 What are facial skin lesions?

-Facial skin lesions are very common and most people will have some at some point in their life on their face.
-Facial skin lesions can vary in size, shape and colour and can appear anywhere on the face and may affect sensitive regions such as the around the eyes, nose or mouth.
-Some skin lesions can be present at birth such as birthmarks and moles while some skin lesions can develop later in life such as cysts, warts and lipomas.
-Skin lesions can be caused by a number of factors.
-Some skin lesions such freckles, birthmarks and moles can be genetic however the most common cause of many skin lesions is environmental in origin.
-For example infective skin lesions caused by bacterias
+Facial skin lesions are very common, and most people will have some on their faces at some point.
+Facial skin lesions can vary in size, shape, and colour, can appear anywhere on the face and may affect sensitive regions around the eyes, nose or mouth.
+Some skin lesions can be present at birth, such as birthmarks and moles, while some skin lesions can develop later in life, such as cysts, warts and lipomas.
+Several factors can cause skin lesions.
+Some skin lesions, such as freckles, birthmarks and moles, can be genetic; however, the most common cause of many skin lesions is environmental in origin.
+For example, infective skin lesions caused by bacteria.

 RealSelf Top Doctors